 I believe that all people, regardless of background or life circumstances, deserve a chance at a good education and a decent life with economic security – when so many Coloradans are only one hospital bill, one student debt payment, or one paycheck away from economic disaster.

-As state representative, I fight for increased investments in our K-12, higher education and transportation systems.
-I look for ways to pass common sense ways that will help create good-paying jobs so that we can rebuild the middle class.
+As your state representative, I have fought and will fight for increased investments in our K-12, higher education, and transportation systems.
+I look for ways to pass common sense policy that will help create good-paying jobs so that we can rebuild the middle class.

 Fighting for Pay Equity